College of Graduate Studies and Research

 The program is distance-based to promote maximum flexibility while maintaining quality.
 Theory and research-based courses prepare our graduates to work in a variety of settings, and to provide leadership in health care

 The program culminates in a residency tailor-made to the student’s learning needs and career goals.
-Upon completion of the DNP program, graduates are eligible for Family Nurse Practitioner, Psychiatric Nurse Practitioner, and Executive Nurse Leadership.
+Upon completion of the DNP program, graduates are eligible for Family Nurse Practitioner, Psychiatric Nurse Practitioner, and Nurse Leadership.
 The DNP program offers the required clinical and didactic courses in all concentrations and more than 1,000 clinical hours.

 The certification boards are: